ant9000/acme-ant9000-website/Widgets.md

 <script src="/js/jquery-daisy.js"></script>
 ```

 at the top of your HTML page.
-You can then instantiate the object as
+You can then instantiate the objects as

 ```javascript
 var daisy5  = $(elem1).Daisy5();